 Brandon Román advises a wide array of domestic and international clients on tax, financial services, and employee benefits policy and regulatory issues.

 His practice is focused on assisting clients in developing comprehensive strategies to further their legislative and regulatory interests before Congress and various regulatory agencies, including the Department of Treasury, Internal Revenue Service (IRS), Department of Labor, and Employee Benefits Security Administration, among others.

 Upon joining the firm, Brandon began representing clients on a number of issues related to the regulatory implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-He has also played a key role in recent years with the development and implementation of the Tax Cuts and Jobs Act (the most significant tax reform legislation since 1986); the various economic relief packages enacted in response to the COVID-19 pandemic.
-Brandon is currently engaged on behalf of various clients in the legislative debate over the potential inclusion of various tax reform proposals as part of the Fiscal Year 2022 budget reconciliation process, as well as the development of the SECURE Act 2.0.
+More recently, he has played a key role with the development and implementation of the Tax Cuts and Jobs Act (the most significant tax reform legislation since 1986); the various economic relief packages enacted in response to the COVID-19 pandemic; and the Inflation Reduction Act (landmark legislation aimed at reducing inflation and investing in clean energy and climate resilience).